COVID -19 Protocol and Plan for Fish Hoek Pre-Primary

 - 1,5m distance at the gate for parents and children while waiting to enter (Painted coloured circles at the gate with two entrances.

-- Temperatures to be taken and hands and soles of shoes to be sanitized. ( Temps will be taken at snack time and story time and then at snack time during aftercare and recorded)
+- Temperatures to be taken and hands to be sanitized. ( Temps will be taken at snack time and rest time and then at snack time during aftercare and recorded)

 This will be recorded by the staff member in charge at the gate and questions asked about the child’s health.

 - Children are taken to their classroom where they unpack and find a game to play.
 They will not be together in morning care as before.

 - Children will stay in their classroom for the day meaning that they will not mix with other children from other classes to limit the amount of contacts in the school.